OpenRent Review – A Bargain Or Cheap Garbage?

 I most recently used OpenRent earlier this year, and of course, I took full advantage of their free trial.
 I’m certainly not too proud to grab a free meal, spank you very much.

-Within no time at all I had submitted my property details via their intuitive dashboard and had my property listed on both Rightmove and Zoopla.
+The process to submit my property details via their intuitive dashboard and get my property listed on both Rightmove and Zoopla was a breeze.
 I did NOT have to enter any credit card details.

-Within a couple of days I had received a dozen or so enquiries in the form of emails and voice-messages, which was amazing (but not surprising to be honest, I’ve had similar results before).
+Within just a few days, I had received a dozen or so enquiries in the form of emails and voice-messages, which was amazing (but not surprising to be honest, I’ve had similar results before).

 In theory, I could have most likely found tenants for free during the 5 day trial period.
 However, I happily ended up paying the £49 for an extra 3 months service, because…